fgeeri/scd-bubbles/README.md

 The resulting `bubbles.json` data has the following structure:
 ```
-{"docref":"1B_8/2007","date":"2007-02-28","size":13874,"colour":"r","leading_case":false,"app_represented":true,"area_general":"s"}
+{"docref":"1B_8/2007","date":"2007-02-28","size":13874,"colour":"r","leading_case":false,"app_represented":true,"area_general":"s","duration":3989}
 ```

-`docref` contains the judgment identifier.
+`docref` is a string that contains the judgment identifier.

-`date` contains the decision date of the judgment in the format YYYY-MM-DD.
+`date` is a date in YYYY-MM-DD format that contains the decision date of the judgment in the format YYYY-MM-DD.

-`size` contains the length of the judgment text in characters (integer).
+`size` is an integer that contains the length of the judgment text in characters.

 `colour` is a single character representing the judgment outcome: `g` = granted, `p` = partly granted, `r` = rejected, `i` = inadmissible, `w` = writeoff.